 There is a comprehensive transition programme for Year 6 children moving into Year 7, including visits to see the schools in action, meeting with their Year 7 Head of Years within Holywell and transition days/weeks organised by the individual Secondary schools.
 For some children with additional needs, there may be opportunities for additional transition activities such as Anxiety transition sessions and meetings with new school staff with a member of Holywell staff for support.
 For more details about this for your child, please contact Holywell School's SENCO here.

 All children are educated in eSafety throughout their time in school.
-We share lots of online safety information, both through our website page We Are Happy and Safe as well as sharing guides and notes from other agencies such as National Online Safety via our Twitter page.
+We share lots of online safety information.

 We ask that parents are aware of online sites that their child is visiting and that they do not have access to social media accounts such as Facebook and Snapchat.